Membership and Responsibilities

 Emergency Medical Services for Children (EMSC) Advisory Committee

-- Promotes activities that ensure optimal delivery of care.
+- Promotes activities that ensure optimal delivery of care and pediatric education for providers.

 - Assists communities in identifying emergency medical service system needs and quality improvement initiatives.